 Euphorbia alluaudii subsp. alluaudii, Euphorbia leucodendron, Tirucalia alluaudii

-Euphorbia alluaudii is an interesting spineless succulent shrub up to 12 feet (3.6 m) tall.
-It has narrow, pale green, cylindrical and jointed stems that rise erectly and then arch outwards to form a mass as wide as tall.
-The stems are tipped in summer with many, up to 0.5 inch (1.3 cm) long, green leaves and are dotted with brown marks where the leaves were previously attached.
-In spring and summer at branch tips also appear the very small, yellow-green flower structures (cyathia) that hold the even smaller flowers and the developing fruit is red and somewhat heart-shaped.
+Euphorbia alluaudii, also known as Euphorbia leucodendron, is a spineless succulent shrub with narrow, cylindrical, jointed, pale green stems, first erect then arch outwards to form a mass as wide as tall.
+It grows up to 12 feet (3.6 m) tall.
+The stems are tipped with many green, up to 0.5 inches (1.3 cm) long leaves in summer.
+They are dotted with brown marks where the leaves were previously attached.
+At stem tips in spring and summer appear tiny yellow-green flower structures (cyathia) that hold the even smaller flowers.
+The fruits are red and somewhat heart-shaped.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Euphorbias are very easy to care for.
 They require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.